7 Ways to Support British Columbia’s Travel Industry

 Continue north from Ladysmith to Nanaimo.
 In Nanaimo, take a heritage tour, stroll along the waterfront or enjoy a short ferry ride to Newcastle Island Marine Provincial Park for a picnic on one of the many beaches.

 Head north to Qualicum Beach.
 For those interested in antiques and artisan studios, detour west of Parksville to Coombs—famous for its market with the goats grazing on the roof.
 Garden lovers should stop at Milner Gardens & Woodland in Qualicum Beach.
-Plan to visit the Comox Air Force Museum, located on the Canadian Forces Base, for a fascinating history of west coast military aviation.
-A side trip to historic Cumberland is also worth the trip.
+Plan to visit the Comox Air Force Museum, located on the Canadian Forces Base, for a fascinating history of Westcoast military aviation.
+A visit to the bustling village of Cumberland is also worth a side trip for those who enjoy scenic views and history.

 The Sunshine Coast is the next stop on your journey.
 In Comox, board BC Ferries to Powell River.
 Nestled between ocean and forest and rich in lakes and rivers, Powell River is a hub of the Sunshine Coast that successfully combines the great outdoors with historic and cultural appeal.
-Stop to catch a flick at the Patricia Theatre—Canada’s oldest, continuously operating movie theatre.
+Stop to catch a flick at the Patricia Theatre—Canada’s oldest, continuously operating movie theatre, and make sure to visit the new and old town.

 South of Powell River at Saltery Bay, board another BC Ferries vessel to Earls Cove to see Harmony Falls in Hotham Sound—it drops 420m/1,400ft into the sound.
 At Skookumchuck Narrows Provincial Park, hike the easy 4-km (2.5-mi) trail to a viewpoint of Sechelt and Jervis inlets.
 These turbulent waters form spectacular whirlpools and whitewater during peak tide change.
-Cast a line in Pender Harbour to fish for salmon and rent a kayak to paddle the peaceful curve of Halfmoon Bay’s coastline.
+Cast a line in Pender Harbour or rent a kayak to paddle the peaceful curve of Halfmoon Bay’s coastline.

-Drive south and keep watch for purple banners.
-The Sunshine Coast is home to one of the highest per capita ratios of artists, crafters and talented artisans anywhere in Canada, and these banners signal that an artist’s studio is open to the public to browse or purchase.
+Tip: Keep watch for purple banners as you drive south, which signal that an artist’s studio is open to the public to browse or purchase.
 “The Purple Banner Route” stretches from Powell River to Gibsons.

 Visit Gibsons’ numerous galleries, check out Persephone Brewing, and complete your holiday with a visit to the Sunshine Coast Museum and Archives before boarding BC Ferries to Horseshoe Bay and Vancouver.

 Ferry from Gibsons to Vancouver, BC’s largest city, and finish your trip in the heart of the downtown shopping district.
-At the Vancouver Art Gallery, the city’s former courthouse, marvel at the building’s exterior built in the early 20th century by world-renowned architect Francis Rattenbury.
-Inside are the most significant holdings of works by BC-born artist Emily Carr, whose paintings feature the landscape and Indigenous peoples of the west and northwest coasts.
+Inside the Vancouver Art Gallery, find the most significant holdings of works by BC-born artist Emily Carr, whose paintings feature the landscape and Indigenous peoples of the west and northwest coasts.

 Header image: Pender Harbour.
 Photo: Albert Normandin